New College Students

 When do I need to arrive on campus?

-Check-in day is Monday, September 6 and classes begin on Tuesday, September 7.
+Check-in day is Monday, September 5, orientation is Tuesday, September 6, and classes begin on Wednesday, September 7.

 What are the important dates I need to know?